PDF Version.

 - Alan F. Henry/Paul A. Greebler – American Nuclear Society Scholarship (2021).

-- College of Engineering Master’s Scholar of the Year (2019).
+- NCSU College of Engineering Master’s Scholar of the Year (2019).

 - Nuclear Engineering University Program (NEUP) Fellowship (2017–2020).

-- Fully funded for three years of graduate school.
+- Full funding for three years of graduate school.

 - Nationally recognized Department of Energy (DOE) fellowship.